chandanone/bangalore-employment-helpline/README.md

-Hello Job Seekers, This is a one in all platform for job seeker persons where you will get infor related to jobs, trainings,accomodation, part time jobs.
+Hello Job Seekers, This is a one in all platform for job seeker persons where you will get information related to jobs, trainings,accomodation, part time jobs.
 Even persons with significant gaps like decade of gaps in career can use this platofrm, we will provide a fullproof roadmap for how to move to a new city and get a part tiem job and simultaneously keep applying for your core interest area jobs.

 how to start your own entrepreneurship create your own portfolio, small gigs - freelance projects. contribute to open source project,